royasutton/omdl/README.md

 If you don't like shortened URLs, here is the full URL to [setup-omdl.bash].

-If all goes well, the library will have been installed into a directory named `cache`.
-The library documentation can be viewed by typing:
+If all goes well, the library (and development framework) will have been installed into a temporary directory named `cache`.
+Subsequently, the omdl library documentation can be viewed by typing:

     $ firefox cache/local/share/OpenSCAD/docs/html/index.html

 ### Installing ###

-To install the latest omdl to the OpenSCAD user library path on your system, use these script options:
+To install the latest tagged release of [omdl] to the OpenSCAD user library path on your system, use these options:

     $ ./setup-omdl.bash --branch-list tags1 --no-excludes --yes --install

-To install a specific version of the library, for example v0.6.1:
+To install a specific [omdl] library version, for example v0.6.1, use:

     $ ./setup-omdl.bash --branch v0.6.1 --no-excludes --yes --install

-To identify the location of the installed library documentation:

-    $ cd cache/omdl
-    $ make print-install_prefix_html

-Use library components in your project as expected, replacing the version number as needed:
+Use library components in your OpenSCAD designs as expected, replacing the version number as appropriate:

 ```
 include <omdl-v0.6.1/omdl-base.scad>;
 ...
 ```

+### Development ###

+To make changes to [omdl] or rebuild it manually, make sure the variables `AMU_LIB_PATH` and `AMU_TOOL_PREFIX` (trailing directory slash required for the latter) are set to the *absolute paths* to your installation of [openscad-amu] in the project `Makefile`.
+See [installing openscad-amu] for more information.

+To update project Makefile and build HTML documentation:

+    $ cd cache/omdl
+    $ vi Makefile                   # (set AMU_* variables absolute paths)

+    $ make help
+    $ make info
+    $ make generate_latex="" all    # skips latex generation
+    ...

 Contributing